 2-5 May 2017, Entebbe, Uganda

+The conference is targeting policy makers, development and funding agencies, scientific leaders and community, media and private sector groups.
+These stakeholders will also collaborate on finding solutions to pressing lake basin issues in the region and commit to an ongoing dialogue about how to effectively address them.
 The African Great Lakes Conference (AGLC) is spearheaded by the African Great Lakes initiative led by The Nature Conservancy (TNC) in collaboration with the Lake Tanganyika Authority.

 The conference will address the following themes through keynote speakers, concurrent sessions, discussion panels, and poster sessions:

 · Ecosystem Services and Biodiversity Benefits

 · Balancing Conservation and Development